Swiss Tarot

 The Swiss Tarot deck is a 78-card deck used for the tarot card games Troccas and Troggu.
-It is also sometimes called the JJ Tarot due to the replacement of the usual second and fifth trumps with cards depicting Juno and Jupiter, or as 1JJ Tarot in reference to the catalog number of a common release of the deck by A.G.
+It is also sometimes called the JJ Tarot due to the replacement of the usual second and fifth trumps with cards depicting Juno (Note: The queen of coins in the medieval Boiardo–Viti tarot, also found in da Tortona's deck.) and Jupiter, (Note: Bacchus occupies the same location in Belgian Tarot.
+Both Tarocco Siciliano and da Tortona's deck feature Jupiter as their highest trump, while the medieval Sola Busca tarot has his Greek equivalent, Zeus, seated on a chariot.
+Boiardo–Viti has him among its face cards, featuring his eagle on the fourth-highest position.) or as 1JJ Tarot in reference to the catalog number of a common release of the deck by A.G.
 Müller.
 (Note: "Swiss Tarot" is the name recommended by the International Playing-Card Society.)

 History

 The deck is derived from the Tarot de Besançon, which itself comes from the Tarot of Marseilles.
 It is an Italian suited pack which substitutes the figures of Juno and Jupiter in place of the Popess and Pope of the Tarot of Marseilles.
 The first version was produced between 1831 and 1838 in the card factory of Johann Georg Rauch.
 It was the first tarot pack made by the factory and was unexpectedly successful in the American market.
 The first version was manufactured, unaltered, by his successor, Johannes Müller in Diessenhofen until 1860.

 In 1965 the Swiss card game firm, A.G.
 Müller, issued a reprint which is distinguished by its cleaner lines.
 The alternative name for the pack comes from this edition, the "1" simply being a number within the product line and "JJ" the replacement of 2 trumps by Juno and Jupiter.